rondymesquita/devbox-vagrant/README.md

 # My custom dev box using vagrant

-With a collection of bash scripts of commom used tools, applications and environments.
+With a collection of bash scripts of common used tools, applications and environments.

 ## Requirements

-- Vagrant: 2.2.9
+- Vagrant: 2.2.9+
+- VirtualBox: 6.0.14+

 ## Configuration
 ```bash